 Interested in applying for funding?

-The NSA offers three opportunities for research funding:
+The NSA offers two opportunities for research funding:

 Graduate Student Research Award

 Previously the NSA Research Fund Award, this $5000 award is presented annually, and seeks to provide funding for one research project in the area of stuttering treatment, stuttering assessment, or basic research in stuttering, with the intent of being used as start-up or support money for new or continuing research in the field of stuttering.
-Deadline to apply is September 9.
+The application deadline is July 15, 2023 11:59PM/PT

 CASE Research Grant

 The NSA CASE Research Grant is a $25,000 funding opportunity is designed to support research that will contribute to our knowledge about stuttering in the areas of Community, Advocacy, Support, and/or Education (CASE) as they relate to the NSA’s Mission.
-Deadline to apply is November 1, 2022.
+The application deadline is September 30, 2023 11:59PM/PT

 Meet Our NSA Research Committee